← writing

 the geometry: a tight loop. you are cycling through the same three ideas in working memory. your approach flips every few minutes. "maybe it's the cache? no, the logic. maybe the cache?"

-the ideas don't feel recycled. each pass feels like the first time — which is the thing. there is no signal from inside the loop that you've been here before.
+the ideas don't feel recycled. each pass feels like the first time. there is no signal from inside the loop that you've been here before.

-the signature: high effort, near-zero net progress. specific flavor: frustration, panic, heat.
+the signature: high effort, near-zero net progress. on the axes: high heat, low smoothness, zero velocity. the flavor is loud and arrives fast: frustration, panic, heat.

 why it's hard to escape:

-your inner monologue — what baddeley called the phonological loop — lasts about two seconds. if you are muttering "maybe cache... no logic... maybe cache," you are actively maintaining that state in your head. you can't have a new thought because you are too busy repeating the old one to keep it from fading. which means — and this took me a while to really absorb — you are actively maintaining the constraint. the loop doesn't sustain itself. you are the one refreshing it, every two seconds, to keep it from decaying.
+your inner monologue runs on a buffer that holds about two seconds of speech; baddeley called it the phonological loop. if you are muttering "maybe cache... no logic... maybe cache," you are actively maintaining that state in your head. you can't have a new thought because you are too busy repeating the old one to keep it from fading. which means (and this took me a while to really absorb) you are actively maintaining the constraint. the loop doesn't sustain itself. you are the one refreshing it, every two seconds, to keep it from decaying.

-worse, concepts prime each other — collins and loftus called it spreading activation. when you say "optimization," your brain involuntarily lights up related nodes like "memoization" and "caching." the wrong tools aren't just sitting there; they are actively reloading themselves. even noticing that you're stuck on "optimization" re-activates the node, which re-primes its neighbors.
+worse, concepts prime each other: collins and loftus called it spreading activation. when you say "optimization," your brain involuntarily lights up related nodes like "memoization" and "caching." the wrong tools keep reloading themselves. even noticing that you're stuck on "optimization" re-activates the node, which re-primes its neighbors.

 put them together and you get a closed loop: